ibab/missing_hep/README.md

 ## The histpoints plotting function

 In High Energy Physics, histograms are often displayed as a collection of data points, one for each bin.
-This allows one to attach error bars to each individual bin.
+This allows one to easily compare the data to an underlying probability model.

-It can be debated if it is correct to attach error bars to the individual bin contents as opposed to the underlying model expectation, as we want to know if the expectation can fluctuate to become the data and not vice versa.
+It can be debated if it is correct to attach error bars to the individual bin contents as opposed to the underlying model, as we want to know if our expectation could fluctuate to become the data and not vice versa.
 But this is a convention widely used by the HEP community, and thus a way to use this style of plotting in Python is often necessary.

 A simple way to create these kinds of plots is missing from other Python packages like matplotlib.